Bay

 Mozambique’s currency is the Metical.
 Banks and Foreign Exchange

-Bureau will exchange any recognized currency while credit cards
+Bureau will exchange any recognized currency while credit cards are widely

-South African rand are accepted in the major centres.
-Most city
+rand are accepted in the major centres.
+Most city banks have ATM machines

-banks have ATM machines from which local currency may be
+from which local currency may be withdrawn at all hours.

 What to take

 Don’t forget to take the camera, camcorder and binoculars.
 Stock.

 Also bring some insect repellent for

 spraying on exposed areas of skin at dusk.
 Sunglasses, suntan lotions